Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Survey: Non-Euclidean Deep Learning

 \subsection{Neural Network Layers with Attention}

-We now review mathematical structures in neural network layers that leverage the attention mechanism.
-In particular, we focus on how geometry, topology, and algebra can enrich the structure of the attention coefficients and the attention layers.
+We now review mathematical structures in neural network layers that leverage the attention mechanism, focusing on how non-Euclidean structures can enrich the structure of the attention coefficients and the attention layers.
+Attention mechanisms emerged as a transformative approach with foundational works by \citet{graves2014neural, graves2016hybrid} introducing dot-product attention, and \citet{bahdanau2015neural} applying it to machine translation.
+It was later widely popularized by the Transformer architecture \citep{vaswani2017transformer}.
+At its core, attention addresses the fundamental challenge of selectively focusing on relevant parts of input data while creating direct connections between arbitrary positions, thereby overcoming the limitations of traditional architectures in handling long-range dependencies.
+We devote a section in our study to attention mechanisms because they represent a distinct and increasingly dominant paradigm in neural network design, with unique mathematical properties that complement traditional approaches in our taxonomy.

-\paragraph*{Taxonomy} Figure~\ref{fig:transformers} organizes attention coefficients and layers into a taxonomy based on the mathematical properties of their inputs and outputs.
-First, the attention coefficient $\alpha$ is computed from a query $q$ and a key $k$.
+Let us briefly unpack how attention works.
+In a layer, the attention coefficient $\alpha$ is computed from a query $q$ and a key $k$.
 Hence, we examine the structure of the key $k$ and the query $q$ inputs, represented as signals over a domain.
-For example, the traditional transformer considers keys and queries as functions over a one-dimensional domain $\mathbb{R}$ representing time.
+For example, the traditional transformer \citep{vaswani2017transformer}, depicted in Fig. \ref{fig:trad_transformer}, considers keys and queries as functions over a one-dimensional domain $\mathbb{R}$ representing time.
 The output attention coefficient $\alpha$ is represented as a signal over the product domain: in the transformer example, it is a function over the product domain $\mathbb{R} \times \mathbb{R}$.
 Second, the attention layer transforms input values $v$ to output values $v'$ through the attention coefficients $\alpha$.
 Hence, we look at the mathematical properties of $v$ and $v'$, both represented as signals over a domain.
 In the classical transformers, they are signals over the time domain $\mathbb{R}$.

-In Figure~\ref{fig:transformers}, we highlight the properties of the domains and codomains of the key $k$, query $q$, coefficient $\alpha$, input value $v$ and output value $v'$ signals.
-This graphical taxonomy helps readers understand where current methods fit within our framework and identify potential areas for innovation.
-We survey the field row by row in Figure~\ref{fig:transformers}.